At the OHSU Knight Cancer Institute, you receive care for anal cancer from a team of specialists. We offer you:

 - Smoking: Smokers are at higher risk.

-HPV causes about 95% of anal cancer cases, according to the National Cancer Institute.
+HPV causes more than 90% of anal cancers, according to the National Cancer Institute.
 This virus spreads through skin-to-skin contact, including sexual activity.
 The virus can cause warts to form in the lining of the anus or on the skin outside the anus.
 These warts increase the risk of anal cancer.

 The warts start out about the size of pinheads, so you may not notice them at first.
 Many people have no symptoms of an HPV infection until it progresses to a more serious condition such as anal cancer.

 For women, screening tests normally done at the same time as a cervical cancer screening test (Pap smear) detect HPV.
 There is no HPV screening test for men.
 A vaccine for children and young adults (ages 9 to 26 but usually recommended at age 11 or 12) protects against HPV.

 Bleeding from the anus or rectum is an early symptom but can also be from hemorrhoids (swollen veins near the anus) or another condition.
 It’s important to talk with your doctor if symptoms such as rectal bleeding persist.

 - Discharge from the anus such as pus or mucus.

 - Changes in bowel movements, such as narrow stools.